krzentner/language-world/data/text-davinci-003/chain_md/basketball-3.md

     Steps:  1.
-Put gripper above the basketball  2.
-Move gripper to the left of the hoop  3.
-Lift the ball slightly off the ground  4.
-Aim the ball towards the hoop  5.
-Throw the ball into the hoop
+Put gripper above the ball  2.
+Drop gripper around the ball  3.
+Close gripper around the ball  4.
+Move the ball towards the hoop  5.
+Release the ball into the hoop
-    First, put the gripper above the basketball.
-From this view, make sure the gripper is as small as possible so that we have the best shot at trying to throw it.
+    First, put the gripper on the basketball.
-    - When the robot's gripper is not above the basketball, the robot should put gripper above basketball.
+    - When the robot's gripper is not above the ball, the robot should put gripper above ball.
-    Move the gripper to the left of the hoop.
+    If the gripper isn't around the ball, put it around the ball.
-    - When the robot's gripper is not to the left of the hoop, the robot should move gripper to the left of the hoop.
+    - When the robot's gripper is not around the ball and the robot's gripper is open, the robot should drop gripper around ball.
-    Lift the ball slightly off the ground so that we can see where we want to throw it.
+    If the gripper is near the ball and open, maybe we can grab it by closing the gripper.
-    - When the robot's gripper is to the left of the hoop and the ball is still on the ground, the robot should lift ball slightly off the ground.
+    - When the robot's gripper is near the ball and the robot's gripper is open, the robot should close gripper around ball.
-    Now that the ball is off the ground, we can aim the ball towards the hoop.
+    We closed the gripper, and the ball is still near the gripper, so maybe we grabbed it.
+Try to move the ball towards the hoop.
-    - When the robot's gripper has lifted the ball off the ground, the robot should aim ball towards hoop.
+    - When the robot's gripper is above the ball and the robot's gripper is closed, the robot should move the ball towards the hoop.
-    Finally, throw the ball into the hoop.
+    The robot should now be close enough to the hoop that the robot can just let go of the ball to score.
-    - When robot's gripper is aiming ball towards hoop, the robot should throw ball into hoop.
+    - When the robot's gripper is close to the hoop, the robot should release the ball into the hoop.